Tag: evanglism

 Psalm 4; Luke 24:36b-48; Acts 3:12-19; 1 John 3:1-7

-This time, though, it comes with a command, to preach the Resurrection and a of and for the forgiveness of .
-This mission doesn’t start immediately.
-It has to until the heavenly power comes (the Holy Spirit at Pentecost).
+This time, though, it comes with a command, to preach the Resurrection and a change of heart and life for the forgiveness of sin.
+This doesn’t start immediately.
+It has to wait until the heavenly comes (the Holy Spirit at ).

 Jesus’ and Peter’s declarations could also be restated as it is in Matthew 28:19–20, “…go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey everything that I’ve commanded you…” [CEB]While the passage in Matthew could be interpreted as only applying to the disciples, the passage from Luke cannot be (without serious contortions).
 The changed heart is also consistent across the Scriptures.